 - It has a cardioid polar pattern meaning means the microphone primarily picks up sound within an area that is heart-shaped.
 In other words, the microphone has the highest sensitivity to sound coming in from directly in front of the microphone capsule (0º), practically no sensitivity to sound coming directly from behind (180º), and reduced sensitivity to sound coming in from the sides (90º/270º).
 This works perfectly for my requirement which is to be able to pick up my voice when I am standing or sitting in front of the microphone,

 - The price was attractive.
-While Rode and Blue Yeti are the famous brands in condenser microphones, they were expensive for my liking.
+While Rode and Blue Yeti are famous brands in condenser microphones, they were expensive for my liking.

-The microphone connects to your PC through the given Micro-USB to USB-A cable.
+The microphone connects to your PC through the given Mini-USB to USB-A cable.
 Windows 10 automatically detects the microphone and shows up in Microsoft Teams, Zoom or Cisco Webex or Google Meet – the four platforms I have tested the same.

 The front of the microphone has a handy mute button.
 It doesn’t have a power ON/OFF button, so I have connected it to a powered USB hub that I have.
 I turn on the hub only when I am going to be using the Fifine mic.